-I wrote much of this rant many months ago, but it never seemed quite right, so I stored it away and never published it.
-I had an email the other day that convinced me to dust the cobwebs off it and publish it.
-It was from a doc several years out of residency whose medical school was paid for by the military looking for general financial advice.
+This rant started from reading an email sent to me by a doc several years out of residency whose medical school was paid for by the military looking for general financial advice.
 I was surprised to see that he still had a negative net worth.
-The main reason was that his family “owned” a 2011 car on which $30K was still owed and a 2012 car on which $29K was owed.
+The main reason was that his family “owned” a year old car on which $30K was still owed and a brand new car on which $29K was owed.
 There was a little bit of educational debt, and some retirement and non-retirement savings, but the liabilities far outweighed the assets, despite several years of attending-level compensation and no medical school debt.
 As you might imagine, I recommended he spend less and save more, starting with his choice of automobiles.
+I had a similar conversation recently with a nurse who was leasing a car that was worth about her annual salary.

-In the Millionaire Next Door, Stanley and Danko have an entire chapter entitled “You Aren’t What You Drive.”
-They note that only 23.5% of millionaires own a car from the current model year.
-In fact, 55% of millionaires own a car older than 2 years old.
-Most doctors aren’t even millionaires.
+In the Millionaire Next Door, Stanley and Danko had an entire chapter entitled “You Aren't What You Drive”.
+So what do rich people drive?
+They noted that only 23.5% of millionaires owned a car from the current model year.
+In fact, 55% of millionaires owned a car older than 2 years old.
+Half of doctors aren't even millionaires.
 In fact, a large percentage of doctors in their 30s still have a negative net worth.
-If most millionaires don’t drive new cars, why should a doctor?
+If most millionaires don't drive new cars, why should a doctor?
 Stanley and Danko write about what buying habits among used-car buyers reveal:

 But there are exceptions.
 For example, each of these non-entrepreneurial occupations is represented in the used vehicle-prone shopper group we are profiling.
 Used vehicle-prone shoppers are unique even among their millionaire cohorts.
 Note that, on average, they have the highest score values on all seven measures of frugality.
 Behind their frugal behavior is a strong set of beliefs.
 First, they believe in the benefits of being financially independent.
 Second, they believe that being frugal is the key to achieving independence.
 They inoculate themselves from heavy spending by constantly reminding themselves that many people who have high-status artifacts, such as expensive clothing, jewelry, cars, and pools, have little wealth.

-Now I realize full well that I’m a bit of an extremist on this subject.
+Now I realize full well that I'm a bit of an extremist on this subject.
 My parents have only bought two brand new cars in their entire life, and neither was bought during the 18 years I lived at home.
-I rode in beaters and I drove beaters, including a true Flintstone-Mobile due to a rusted out floor.
-But they were able to raise 6 kids, own an airplane, and retire early on a middle class income.
+I rode in beaters and I drove beaters, including a true Flintstone-Mobile due to a rusted-out floor.
+But they were able to raise 6 kids, retire a little early on a middle-class income, and even own a small floatplane (I did grow up in Alaska, after all).

 I sold it after 2 years for $2100 and we got another one for $6K.
-I totalled it after 3 years, and the insurance company gave us $5500, which we put toward the next car.
+I totaled that one after 3 years, and the insurance company gave us $5,500, which we put toward the next car.

 My third car cost $8K.
-It was totalled after about 3 years and we got about $7K for it from the insurance company.
+It was totaled after about 3 years and we got about $7K for it from the insurance company.
 Before it was wrecked we bought a second car for $1850, which was sold 4 years later for $1500.
-We took the insurance money from the totalled car, and added it to our savings to buy the car we really wanted, which we bought 3 years old for $18,900 and are still driving.
+We took the insurance money from the totaled car and added it to our savings to buy the car we really wanted, which we bought 4 years old for $18,900.

 Initially, I thought I was just saving money now so I could drive whatever I want to drive later.
-After a few years driving beaters, I’ve realized I no longer care what I drive around in as long as it runs well, is comfortable to sit in, and can carry what I need to carry and pull what I need to pull.
-I do like driving the $20K car better than the $5K car, but not 4 times better.
-I probably won’t buy any more cars that cost less than $10K.
-I simply no longer need to.
-I’m 6 years out of residency, have no non-mortgage debt, have got a good chunk of equity in my home and rental property, have started college savings for the kids and have a portfolio on track to allow an early retirement.
+After a few years of driving beaters, I've realized I no longer care what I drive around in as long as it runs well, is comfortable to sit in, and can carry what I need to carry and pull what I need to pull.
+I do like driving the $60K car better than the $5K car, but not 12 times better.
+I probably won't buy any more cars that cost less than $10K for the adults in the house to drive.
+We simply no longer need to, given that we're already FI and are both still working (I'm still working two jobs).
+We basically stopped buying cheap used cars when we had no non-mortgage debt, had a good chunk of equity in the home, had started college savings for the kids, and had a portfolio on track to allow an early retirement.
 Can you say the same?
-Then what’s with the Lexus you share with the bank in your driveway?
-I’d much rather have the ability to walk into a Lexus dealership and pay cash for a brand-new, top-of-the-line Lexus than actually have one in the driveway.
+Then what's with the Lexus or Tesla you share with the bank in your driveway?
+I'd much rather have the ability to walk into a Lexus dealership and pay cash for a brand-new, top-of-the-line Lexus than actually have one in the driveway.

-Some complain that they can’t drive an inexpensive used car because they need something reliable.
-I just don’t buy it.
-I haven’t commuted in a car with less than 100K miles….ever.
-I’ve had to get a jump once on a cold morning after a night shift.
+Some complain that they can't drive an inexpensive used car because they need something reliable.
+I just don't buy it.
+I haven't commuted in a car with less than 100K miles….ever.
+I've had to get a jump once on a cold morning after a night shift.
 Replaced the battery that afternoon.
-That’s it.
-Even if you add on the cost of a AAA membership, you’re still not going to get anywhere near the cost of driving new cars.
+When the $4,350 car died we had it towed to the mechanic (and then to the junkyard).
+Insurance paid for the tow.
+That's it.
+Even if you add on the cost of a AAA membership, you're still not going to get anywhere near the cost of driving new cars.
 Others worry about the cost of repairs on older vehicles.
-It’s a rare car repair (not a collision) that costs more than $1000-2000.
+It's a rare car repair (not a collision) that costs more than $1000-2000.
 Most are a few hundred dollars.
-It doesn’t take long to pay for that when you don’t have a $500 a month car payment.
-Even if you insist on having one nice car for road trips and driving the kids around, you can still buy a cheap commuter and save thousands.
-Who says your car has to be as nice as your spouse’s?
+It doesn't take long to pay for that when you don't have a $500 a month (or a $2,000 a month) car payment.
+Even if you insist on having one nice car for road trips and driving the kids around, you can still buy a cheap commuter as the other car and save thousands.
+Who says your car has to be as nice as your spouse's?

 In the end, spend your money on what makes you happy.
 Do you need to drive $3K cars to be financially successful as a physician?
 Certainly not.
 But you do need to save and invest 20% of your income a year.
 If you can’t do that AND buy an expensive car then you’d best line up your habits with your true priorities.
 Just keep repeating “You aren’t what you drive….you aren’t what you drive” until you believe it.